luisdaniel0/luisdaniel0.github.io/index.md

 ## **Enhancement One: Software Design and Engineering**

 ## **Enhancement Two: Data Structures and Algorithms**
+  I chose the Trivia App artifact for this enhancement because it represents a comprehensive application of data structures and algorithm, specifically the use of the Binary Search Tree for managing and organizing quiz questions to enhance the functionality and performance of the application.

+  The key aspects of this artifact is the implementation of a Binary Search Tree to store and retrieve quiz questions and display them in order.
+The questions are inserted into the tree based on the lexicographical order of the question text, and an in-order traversal ensures that the questions are presented to the user in alphabetical order.
+This implementation showcases my understanding of data structures and the ability to manipulate them for practical use.

+  The artifact improved in many ways.
+I implemented this BST to dynamically sort the trivia questions in alphabetical order based on their text.
+This addition showcases the use of algorithms and data structures to solve a real-world problem.
+With the implementation of this BST, the app is now more scalable, allowing for the addition of new questions without affecting the overall efficiency.
+With the app efficiently organizing and retrieving questions in a lexicographical order, the time complexity of insertion and sorting is handled more efficiently compared to manual sorting methods.
+The in-order traversal of the BST guarantees that questions are presented in the correct order, improving both the user experience and the underlying performance.

+  The course outcome I planned to meet was: Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
+I met this outcome by implementing a BST that leverages key algorithmic concepts, such as inserting elements based on their order and traversing the tree in order to retrieve the sorted list.

+  The BST has an average time complexity of O(log n) for insertions and O(n) for traversals, which is efficient for the small dataset I’m working with.
+One of the trade-offs I had to manage was, that if the dataset grows, considerations about balanced trees may need to be made to avoid worst-case O(n) behavior during insertions.
+This BST fits the scale of the application, managing the trade-off between simplicity and efficiency.

+  Implementing a BST taught me the benefits of choosing the right data structure based on the problem.
+Sorting the questions alphabetically through the BST’s in-order traversal is a clear example of how data structures can help organize and manage data more efficiently than manually coding for such tasks.

+  I’ve never used a BST before so implementing it was challenging at first, mainly the logic for insertion and ensuring the tree balanced itself during operation.
+Understanding how to properly traverse the tree in order to display the questions in a sorted manner was a key challenge that required multiple redo’s to get right.

 ## **Enhancement Three: Databases**
   I chose the Trivia App artifact for this enhancement because it demonstrates my ability to develop a full-stack application with both a front-end interface and a back-end powered by a MySQL database.
 This Trivia App integrates multiple areas of software development, including database design, server-side programming, and client-side rendering of dynamic content.
 It reflects my proficiency in developing a structured, data-driven application, from setting up the database schema to handling user interactions in a browser-based interface.
 The artifact improved from having all the questions stored in a single array of objects to having all the questions stored in a MySQL database.